dan-frank/dan-frank/NIXSETUP.md

 sh <(curl -L https://nixos.org/nix/install)
 ```

-2. Clone this repo into your home config directory
+2. **Open up a new terminal session** and clone this repo into your home directory

 ```sh
 nix-shell -p git